 Drive Program Duration: 12 Months Aims The Arts Academy program is designed for students passionate about the Creative Industries.
 This program develops students who have a high-level of focus and determination to succeed in all areas of schooling with a focus on harnessing their creativity.
 Content Students accepted into this program will be supported towards their personal best with: • An adapted curriculum and teaching, enriched with relevant industry-specific learning • Specialist facilities, technology, internal and external learning opportunities • Connection with industry professionals, role models and mentors • Leadership and personal development opportunities • Connection with like-minded students in core curriculum subjects Students in this program will select from two specialised electives, Music All Stars and Creative+.
 Music All Stars fosters students' passion for the music industry, exploring performance, composition and production aspects.
 Creative+ nurtures students' passion for the performing arts, exploring performance, design and production elements.
 Arts Academy students' schooling experience is enriched by connection with industry experts and facilities.
 Prerequisites Students are required to apply to be part of the class.
 Part of the application process is an audition.
 Continuation in the program is dependent upon student maintaining at least a 'B' in effort and behaviour in all subject areas.
-Assessment Practical tasks and theory assessment Special subject requirements Nil Fees (Additional to SRS charges) Please note there are additional fees for these specialised electives: • Music All Stars • Creative+ Careers Creative Industries careers including: performer, events coordinator, hospitality and travel industries, public relations, teaching, politics, advertising and marketing, designer.
+Assessment Practical tasks and theory assessment Special subject requirements Nil Careers Creative Industries careers including public relations, teaching, politics, a rents coordinator, hospitality and travel industries, marketing, designer.